0xpr03/service-daemon/examples/README.txt

-This directory contains test services
+This directory contains test services used by the default configuraton